miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 MAIN GUARD in python
 ```

-If we don't want our function to be accessed by other modules (private):
+If we don't want our function to be accessed by other modules (kind of private, good practice not to use):
 ```
 def _super_secret_function():
 # those functions won't be visible in the documentation or in the generic import